-Manipur govt clamps curfew in Lilong after BJP leader’s house torched
+Manipur govt clamps curfew in Lilong after BJP Leader’s house torched

-Imphal: Following the arson attack on BJP Minority Morcha president Asker Ali’s house, the Manipur Government on Monday imposed a prohibitory order in the entire Lilong assembly constituency in Thoubal district.
+Imphal: Following the arson attack on BJP Minority Morcha President Asker Ali’s house, Manipur Government on Monday imposed a prohibitory order in the entire Lilong assembly constituency in Thoubal district.

 Properties worth crores of rupees were reduced to cinders in the fire, as the three fire tenders from the Manipur fire services rushing to the scene for rescue operations were prevented from entering the areas by the mobs.